 The International Agribusiness M.S. program offered by the Department of Agribusiness and Applied Economics at North Dakota State University provides both the academic training and the international experience required to excel in an international agribusiness career.
-The program of study includes coursework in applied economics, quantitative methods, and international agribusiness strategy, management, finance, and marketing.
+The program of study includes course work in applied economics, quantitative methods, and international agribusiness strategy, management, finance, and marketing.

 - Students may participate in graduate courses in business or agribusiness at an international university during a semester-long or summer study abroad program.
-Study abroad programs will be defined by the student and his or her major advisor, and approved by the GPC and the student's supervisory committee.
+Study abroad programs will be defined by the student and his or her major adviser, and approved by the GPC and the student's supervisory committee.

 - Students may select at least six additional credits of coursework offered at NDSU related to international business or agribusiness.
-Courses must be approved the student's supervisory committee as part of the student’s program of study prior to enrollment in the courses.
+Courses must be approved by the student's supervisory committee as part of the student’s program of study prior to enrollment in the courses.

 Students complete the program by writing and defending their comprehensive study papers under the supervision of their graduate committee.